Moyster/mm_device_meizu_m2note/README.md

-# Meizu M2 Note - Unofficial CyanogenMod 13.0
+# Meizu M2 Note - Unofficial LineageOS 13.0

 ---

-This device tree is made for building CyanogenMod 13.0.
+This device tree is made for building LineageOS 13.0.

 ---